UberMeatShield/contented/README.md

     $ yr ng test contented --watch=true

-TODO: Make it so the base gulp run is a little smarter, buffalo dev is SUPPOSED to do solid reloads on file change but it is sketchy.
-Using a raw go httpd server worked better using change detection
+TODO: Make it so the base gulp run is a little smarter, buffalo dev is SUPPOSED to do solid reloads on file change but it is actually kinda sketchy.
-TODO: maybe stop using buffalow dev and instead rebuild and kick it manually...
+TODO: maybe stop using buffalo dev and instead rebuild and kick it manually...

 ## Starting the Application